July 25, 2021

-The multiplication of loaves and fishes is the only miracle story that appears in all four gospels.
-In three of the four gospel accounts, this story is followed immediately by some version of Jesus walking on water.
+The multiplication of loaves and fishes is the only miracle story that appears in all four gospels, and in three of the four gospel accounts, this story is followed immediately by some version of Jesus walking on water.
 (Luke doesn’t include that story at all.)

-It’s not uncommon for Matthew, Mark, and Luke to agree on a particular order of events, but it’s also not un-common for them to rearrange the order of stories they share.
+It’s not uncommon for Matthew, Mark, and Luke to agree on a particular order of events.
 Since John doesn’t usually care too much about chronological order, his close agreement with both Matthew and Mark in this case deserves our attention.

 Miracle stories in the Bible often follow a traditional four-part pattern: